Is Firestick a streaming box?

 1. Can I watch live TV on Firestick?

-Yes, you can watch live TV on Firestick downloading apps like Sling TV, YouTube TV, or Hulu + Live TV.
+Yes, you can watch live TV on Firestick downloading apps like Sling TV, Hulu + Live TV, or YouTube TV.
 These apps offer live streaming of popular channels, including sports, news, and entertainment.

 2. Do I need a subscription to use Firestick?